Russell Wilson says this is the contract that will allow him to finish his career in Seattle

 While some may have viewed Wilson’s deadline as sort of holding an “or-else’’ gun to the Seahawks’ collective head, Schneider said he welcomed having a timeline.

-There emerged reports as the sides talked that Rodgers wanted to tie the contract to percentages of future salary caps, something never before done, to assure that the deal would stay at the top of the market.
+Reports emerged as the sides talked that Rodgers wanted to tie the contract to percentages of future salary caps, something never before done, to assure that the deal would stay at the top of the market.
 And there was a later report that he wanted the Seahawks to put it in writing that Wilson could not receive a franchise tag following the 2023 season, also something that apparently would have set an NFL precedent.

 The Seahawks declined those options, though Schneider on Wednesday also declined to go into detail about most specifics of the talks.